spikeydragoon/Cross-Ark-Chat/README.md

 Check out the [FAQ](https://github.com/spikeydragoon/Cross-Ark-Chat/wiki/FAQ ) page before asking questions or submitting issues.

+Be sure to check out the bot's offical host [ServerBlend.com](https://serverblend.com/my/aff.php?aff=175).
+Affiliate Disclosure: By using this link CrossArkChat will receive a small commission at no additional cost to you, if you sign up for the service.

-If you want to support me you can now do that with the link below.
+If you want to support me you can now do so with the link below.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QUTMCZQZ2STUU&source=url)